 1. The team doesn’t practise drills

 Many organisations test their code black systems but fail to drill them.
-This is an issue because it means the code black team will be out of practise.
+This is an issue because it means the code black team will be out of practice.
 When a code black occurs, they will lack the necessary skills to deal with the situation.
 To avoid this mistake, take your code black team out for a few hours every couple of months to practise different code black drills, review previous incidents and set up better ways to respond to code black scenarios.

 2. The team members’ roles are unclear